 Graph neural networks represent one of the biggest leaps in matching accuracy.
 Traditional models treat each candidate and each job as independent documents.
 GNNs instead model the entire labor market as a connected graph - where candidates, skills, companies, job titles, and industries are all nodes linked by relationships.

 Think of it this way: a traditional model reads a resume in isolation.
-A GNN knows that Candidate A worked at Company B, which is similar in size and stage to Company C, and that people who moved from Company B to Company C tended to have skills X, Y, and Z. It's using the structure of career paths, not just the text on a resume.
+A GNN knows that Candidate A worked at Company B, which is similar in size and stage to Company C, and that people who moved from Company B to Company C tended to have skills X, Y, and Z. Structure of career paths - not just the text on a resume - is what gives GNNs their edge.

-The results are measurable.
-A 2025 study published in Springer Nature's Data Science and Engineering journal tested graph convolutional networks (GCN) across 62 real-world selection processes involving 8,360 candidates.
+Measured results back this up.
+A 2025 study published in Springer Nature’s Data Science and Engineering journal tested graph convolutional networks (GCN) across 62 real-world selection processes involving 8,360 candidates.
 The GCN model achieved 65.4% balanced accuracy - a meaningful improvement over the 55.0% baseline from a standard multi-layer perceptron (MLP).
 That 10-point gap translates to fewer false positives reaching hiring managers and fewer qualified candidates getting filtered out.

 Skills-Based Matching and Knowledge Graphs